40 of the Top Christmas Gifts Over the Years!

 4.)
 1952 – Mr. Potato Head

 Did you know that Mr. Potato Head was the first toy advertised on television?
 It has remained in production since its debut in 1952.
-Originally, the toy was made as separate parts with push pins.
-You could stick the parts into a real potato or other vegetable or fruit.
+Initially, the toy was made as separate parts with push pins.
+You could stick the pieces into a real potato, vegetable, or fruit.
 In 1964, after complaints about rotting vegetables and safety regulations, Hasbro began including a plastic potato body.

 5.)
 1959 – Barbie